mikii123/lelware-sdk/README.md

 # Lelware SDK (Unity)

-Client SDK for the LelwarePortal API.
-It logs in with a bearer token, caches it, and attaches it to every request, always sends the `Is-Client: api-client` header, and lets you generate typed request/response classes from a schema manifest (build-time) — with a generic escape hatch for any custom schema of your own.
+Client SDK for the LelwarePortal client API.
+It logs in with a bearer token, caches it and attaches it to every request, and always sends the `Is-Client: api-client` header.
+Most of the client surface is **generated from the portal's OpenAPI document** at build time; a small set of endpoints whose shape doesn't fit a generated JSON call — authentication, object storage, realtime, matchmaking and game sessions — are hand-written.
+For custom scripts there's a generic escape hatch (bring your own request/response types).

 ## Installation (UPM)